craigxchen/craigxchen.github.io/index.md

 My writing is primarily for myself.
 I'm influenced by a childhood of gaming and a late-blooming enjoyment of mathematics.
 I like playing the piano, woodworking, and making coffee for friends.

-I am currently obsessed with motorcycles, having recently purchased one for myself.
+I am currently obsessed with motorcycles, I ride a 2025 Ninja 500.
+Lately I've also been self-studying electrical engineering with the goal of understanding semiconductor chips from design to production.